grithin/php-ioc-di/README.md

 -	instances
 	-	if singleton, will return on get
 	-	if not singleton, will clone on get
+-	string
+	-	will try to resolve the string to either another service or a class
+-	InterprettedInterface
+	-	will interpret
 -	non-string, non object, non-closure (arrays)
 	-	if singleton, will return reference
 	-	if not singleton, will return non-reference